Ida Carmelitta: Incident

-According to her mother Anthoniya Figerardo, Ida Carmelita at the age of sixteen (16) was coerced into joining the rebel LTTE group as a child soldier for three years.
+According to her mother Sebastiana Figerardo, Ida Carmelita at the age of seventeen, joined the rebel LTTE group for four years after two of her brothers were murdered by government-aligned militias.
 She eventually left the rebel group.
 She had surrendered to the Sri Lankan police about a month before her murder.

 On the night of July 12, 1999 five men broke into her mother's house, and, after tying up the occupants, proceeded to gang rape and kill her.
 The incident happened in the town of Pallimunai, in the Mannar district.
 In his report, the coroner in Mannar documented evidence of rape and sexual violence, including bites on her breasts and lips.
 She had been shot through her vagina.

 Following her death, Ida's two brothers and sisters eventually fled to a refugee camp in India.
 Her mother initially stayed behind, determined to bring her daughter's killers to justice.
 However, she also left when Kumar Ponnambalam, the lawyer handling the case, was killed in Colombo in January 2000.
 Her murder attracted widespread media attention in Sri Lanka and elsewhere.

 Government investigation

-Two of the suspects had been recognized by a neighbor and another by the brother of the victim before he fled to India.
+Two of the suspects had been recognized by a neighbour and another by the brother of the victim before he fled to India.
 A corporal and a soldier of the Sri Lankan Army were identified at an identification parade by witnesses and taken into custody.
 However, after two key witnesses were threatened and subsequently fled to India, the case is no longer proceeding.
 The suspects have been released on bail.

 Various witnesses testified at hearings held during the year.
 During the year, investigations conducted into the case found that the weapons used in the killing belonged to army personnel.
-Forensic experts have confirmed that the bullets used in Ida’s murder correspond to those usually used by the army.
+Forensic experts have confirmed that the bullets used in Ida's murder correspond to those usually used by the army.